rafwit/solutions-engineers/second_test_solution/README.md

 ## Getting started

 First, get a local copy of this repo.
-Next, navigate to it's root folder and install all dependencies
+Next, navigate to it's root folder, switch to a branch `solution-rafal` and install all dependencies

 ```bash
 npm i